markus7017/myfiles/shelly/README.md

 |battery   |batteryLevel |Number   |yes      |Battery Level in %                                                     |
 |          |voltage      |Number   |yes      |Voltage of the battery                                                 |
 |          |lowBattery   |Switch   |yes      |Low battery alert (< 20%)                                              |

+You should calibrate the sensor using the Shelly App to get information on the tilt status.

 ### Shelly Smoke(thing type: shellysmoke)